MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/reference.md

 Use the **Call Tree** tab to view which [root activities](#root-activities) cause the most work.

-The **Call Tree** tab only displays activities during the selected portion of the recording.
-See [Select a portion of a recording](#select-a-portion-of-a-recording) to learn how to select portions.
+The **Call Tree** tab only displays activities during the selected portion of the recording:

 ![The Call Tree tab](./reference-images/call-tree.png)

+To learn how to select a portion of a recording, see [Select a portion of a recording](#select-a-portion-of-a-recording), above.

 In the previous figure, the top-level items in the **Activity** column, such as `Event Timing`, are root activities.
 The nesting represents the call stack.
 For example, in the previous figure, `Event Timing` caused `Event: mouseup`, which caused `Function Call`, which cause `(anonymous)`, and so on.